sandstormports/gitlabhq/doc/ci/yaml/README.md

 During the registration of a Runner, you can specify the Runner's tags, for example `ruby`, `postgres`, `development`.

-`tags` allow you to run builds with Runners that have the specified tags assigned to them:
+`tags` allow you to run jobs with Runners that have the specified tags assigned to them:

 ```yaml